Chart Color Schemes

 Population growth drivers in East Gosford are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2-level projections released in 2022 with a base year of 2021 are used.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the East Gosford statistical area is forecasted to increase by 1,970 persons based on aggregated SA2-level projections, reflecting a total increase of 34.5% over the 17-year period.
+By 2041, East Gosford is forecasted to increase by 1,968 persons based on aggregated SA2-level projections, reflecting a total increase of 34.5% over the 17-year period.

 Frequently Asked Questions - Population